What is a Contract Review?

 The legal team would collaborate with the business, working with the most familiar employees with the contract's subject matter.
 This is typically the person who has agreed on the contract and the departments involved in its delivery.

 In a smaller organisation, the contract may be reviewed in-house by business managers or the executive team may review the contract in a small business.
 However, this can be a slow, expensive process with a possibility of human error.
 A contract review for small businesses can drain resources where time is limited.

 An accessible and more cost-effective solution is to employ contract review software

-How to do a Contract Review With a Checklist
+How to Review a Contract - A Simple Contract Review Checklist

 Contracts can vary significantly depending on the type of agreement.
 But there are some common elements that every contract should include.